 Australia Job Search

 In Australia job search, if you want your job application to be taken seriously you have to consider all national differences.
-Australia job search requires more than just the obvious Australia CV writing and translation.
-You will face issues that probably did not even cross your mind when you decided on jobs in Australia.
+Australia job search requires more than just the obvious Australia CV and Australia cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you decided to find jobs in Australia.

 Do not underestimate the big impact the Australia job search can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.